Macquarie Telecom deploys NBN, 4G backups, SD-WAN for Mycar Tyre and Auto

 Mycar chief financial officer Keith Toms said the diversification plans “required not only increased digital connectivity and bandwidth but a network provider we could rely on to quickly fix any in-store connection concerns”.

-The partnership had already yielded improvements, Toms said, including improved communication between its staff and customers.
+The partnership has already yielded improvements, Toms said, including improved communication between its staff and customers.

 “We now have a completely modern set-up, with each of our team members now using Wi-Fi to connect with each other and customers, elevating online bookings and communication as well as providing assurances around security.”